keulimcherry/0714-02-CSE-2100/ver2/docs/DESIGN.md

 The integration of AI-assisted development was approached **critically**.
 AI tooling accelerated the drafting of rendering geometry and mathematical animation formulas, but every suggestion was reviewed, tested, and adjusted before integration.
 The maze layout, ghost targeting corner assignments, module boundary decisions, and audio sequencing were completed manually, as they required domain judgment and iterative playtesting that AI tools cannot substitute for.

-> 💡 **Professional Principle:** The explicit attribution table in this document reflects the view that **transparency about AI involvement is a professional responsibility**, not an optional disclosure.
+> **Professional Principle:** The explicit attribution table in this document reflects the view that **transparency about AI involvement is a professional responsibility**, not an optional disclosure.

-### 📋 Documented Limitations
+### Documented Limitations

 The most important limitations — the lack of disk persistence, the absence of a formal test suite, and the fixed-timestep fragility — are **well-understood and documented**.
 They represent the natural scope boundary of a semester project rather than fundamental design flaws, and each has a clear implementation path described in the Future Enhancements section.

-### 🎓 Portfolio Value
+### Portfolio Value

 This project serves as a **portfolio-ready example** of:

-- 💻 **Systems Programming** in C with manual memory management
+- **Systems Programming** in C with manual memory management
-- 🏗️ **Software Architecture** with clear module boundaries and responsibilities
+- **Software Architecture** with clear module boundaries and responsibilities
-- 🎮 **Game Development** implementing classic AI and game loop patterns
+- **Game Development** implementing classic AI and game loop patterns
-- 📚 **Professional Documentation** including technical specifications and design decisions
+- **Professional Documentation** including technical specifications and design decisions
-- 🤝 **Transparent Collaboration** with clear attribution of AI-assisted vs manual work
+- **Transparent Collaboration** with clear attribution of AI-assisted vs manual work

 ---

 <div align="center">

-**🎮 Pac-Man · Architecture & Technical Report · v1.0 · February 2026**
+**Pac-Man · Architecture & Technical Report · v1.0 · February 2026**

 *Created by Sneha Shah (240242) & Prerana Gupta (240241)*